 June in the San Joaquin Valley marks the final few weeks before hull split in our early varieties.
 Opening up almonds, we can see that the nuts have turned opaque white and there is no residual clear gel.
 It’s a great time to analyze size and see the rewards of tightly managing irrigations to improve nut development.

-Looking back, we’ve had a relatively moderate season but it is picking up and so are the trees.
-With the persistent winds and the more recent increase in temperatures and day length, we’ve had to step up irrigations to meet crop requirements.
+With the recent increase in temperatures and day length, we’ve also had to step up irrigations to meet crop requirements.

 For the next three to five weeks, growers will be working carefully to manage irrigations and maintain available water throughout the root profile.
 By optimizing available water, we can maintain our crop weight, quality and overall tree health going into hull split.